AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-accessible-content.md

 >
 >The above snippet is an illustration, it is recommended to use the **Image** component.

-While it's advisable to provide link text that identifies the purpose of the link without needing additional context, it is recognized that this is not always possible.
+While it is advisable to provide link text that identifies the purpose of the link without needing additional context, it is recognized that this is not always possible.
 Context free links can be used in the following cases, HTML examples of which can be found in [How to Meet Success Criterion 2.4.4](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.0#qr-navigation-mechanisms-refs).

 * Where the link text is part of a list of closely related links and when the list item enclosing the link provides enough context.
 * Where the purpose of a link can be clearly identified from the *preceding* (not the following) paragraph text.